Report: Astros, Longtime White Sox 1B José Abreu Agree to Deal

 Abreu, who turns 36 in January, has spent his entire nine-season career with the Sox since signing out of Cuba entering the 2014 season.

+"If he's not with us next year, he'll be missed," general manager Rick Hahn said at the GM Meetings earlier this month.
+"It's good that we're insulated from a production standpoint against that departure.

+"But certainly never would disrespect the importance that he's meant to this organization."

-He hit .292/.354/.506 and ranks third in franchise history with 243 home runs, trailing Frank Thomas and Paul Konerko, and sixth in doubles and 10th in hits.
+Abreu hit .292/.354/.506 with the Sox and ranks third in franchise history with 243 home runs (trailing Frank Thomas and Paul Konerko) sixth in doubles and 10th in hits.

+He won AL MVP in the shortened 2020 season — the first Sox player to earn the honor since Thomas in 1994 — and hit 25+ home runs six times.

-Vaughn played out of position since debuting in 2021 to accommodate a roster crowded with first basemen and designated hitters.
-Vaughn will fill the hole left by Abreu, and the White Sox expect him moving to his natural position will benefit his offensive production.
+Vaughn has played out of position since debuting in 2021 to accommodate a roster crowded with first basemen and designated hitters.
+He'll fill the void at first base, and the White Sox expect him moving to his natural position will benefit his offensive production.

+But Vaughn moving to first, and Eloy Jiménez likely to designated hitter, means the White Sox will have a hole to fill in the outfield.

 Abreu joining Houston also has implications for the Cubs, who had interest in him among other first basemen this winter.